 Each year BAF offers grants to emerging artists of all genres through a suite of awards.
 The grants support artists of any genre who have lived, studied or worked in Ballarat to undertake a project as their next step towards a career in the arts.

-The Federation University Australian Award is just one of the many named awards, offered for emerging artists dedicated to creating positive change in the cultural life of Ballarat.
+The Federation University Award is one of the many named awards that BAF offers for emerging artists dedicated to creating positive change in the cultural life of Ballarat.
 Artists submit just one application form to be considered for all relevant awards.